BH110 Dealing with the Bogeyman: Helping Reactive and Fearful Dogs - The Play Way!

 Coaching may consist of:

---Establishing a play dynamic between the dog and handler team that is rehab-specific
+--Establishing a play dynamic between the dog and handler team that is rehab-supportive

---Taking that interaction on the road, and seeing where your dog is comfortable enough to play
+--Taking that interaction on field trips, and seeing where your dog is comfortable enough to play

 --Introducing triggers at manageable and appropriate levels